 Understanding Legal Research

 The purpose of legal research is to find legal documents that will aid in finding a solution to a legal problem.
-One type of legal document which many courts will rely on when solving a problem is called “Primary Authority.”
+You will likely use a combination of primary and secondary authorities.

 Primary authorities are the laws that are binding upon the courts, government, and individuals.
 Examples are statutes, regulations, court rules, and case law.
 They are generated by legislatures, administrative agencies, and courts.